Internet-Draft Payment JSON-RPC & MCP Transport April 2026

 reference (OPTIONAL): Method-specific settlement reference (e.g., transaction hash, invoice ID).

-9. Covered Operations
+9. MCP Covered Operations

 9.1.
 Tool Calls